IEP

 • Accommodations during state and district assessments that are necessary in measuring the child’s academic and functional performance.

 • Additionally, when the student is 16 years old, a transition goal (ITP ) is required.
 The ITP can be created at an earlier age, however, it must be included by the age of 16.
-What needs to be considered when writing the IEP?

 • The child’s strengths and interest/preference